Tasty Recipes for the Home Cook

 Thoroughly dry strawberries?

 It is important to keep liquid out of the candy melts.
-Be sure to thoroughly dry the strawberries prior to dipping.
+Be sure to thoroughly dry the strawberries before dipping them.
 This will ensure the candy melts remain velvety smooth.

 I’ll say it again—these candy coated strawberries are so easy and fun to make.
 I can dip and swirl them all day!
 Plus, they are healthy-ish, allowing me to indulge while providing the benefits of antioxidants.
 Win-win!!